consevempthe/Plunder_Chess_Game/design/User_Stories/UserStories_Sprint2_P2.md

 ---

 ## **Epics**
-These are the epics we are tackling for this sprint.
+These are the User Stories we are tackling for this sprint.

 1. Game Logic
     - In this epic we are implementing the game logic and creating a bare-bones text-based chess game to make development of the UI easier.
     - This epic is directly tied to our user story "As a user, I can play plunder chess."